Sturdy and fun-loving, the Soft Coated Wheaten Terrier is a friend to one and all.

 How Much Exercise Does a Soft Coated Wheaten Terrier Need?

 This is a dog that needs to see the outdoors and get the run out of its legs.
-A half hour of exercise a day should suffice, with a couple bouts of play in the yard in between.
+A half-hour of exercise a day should suffice, with a couple of bouts of play in the yard in between.